Siddharth Pandey: Education

 Pandey obtained a BA (Hons), Masters (MA) and MPhil in English Literature from the Delhi University.
 After that, he obtained an MPhil in Children's Literature and a PhD in English and Materiality Studies from the University of Cambridge (2019).
 At Cambridge, he was based at the Homerton College.
 His doctoral advisor was Maria Nikolajeva.
 His doctoral thesis, titled Crafting, Conjuring, and the Aesthetic of Making: Towards a Materialistic Understanding of Fantasy, studies the ways in which ‘making’ - in forms such as human craftsmanship and non-human growth - impacts the creation of ‘wonder’ in the worlds of fantasy literature.
 Pandey has also pursued a parallel research interest in the evolving cultural and aesthetic politics of Shimla in particular and Himachal Pradesh more generally.

 Pandey has been the recipient of several scholarships and fellowships.
 Among others, these include a Cambridge Commonwealth Shared Scholarship, a Cambridge International Scholarship, Charles Wallace India Trust grants, and a research support grant from the Paul Mellon Centre.

-Pandey has held postdoctoral fellowships at the Yale University and the Ludwig Maximilian University of Munich.
+Pandey has held postdoctoral fellowships at Yale University and LMU Munich.